What is the reason for the breeding program?

 Were there any special preparations made for the births?

 Taronga's elephant manager has over 30 years experience with elephants and assisted in many births.
-He is integrated into the social structure of the elephant herd and he along with other elephant Keepers participated as "aunties" during the birth process.
+He and other experienced keepers are part of the elephant society and are able to monitor and assist during the birth process.

 Where were the elephants during the births?

-Keepers that are closely bonded to the elephants were with the elephant herd throughout the births and experienced vets were also on site.
+Keepers that are closely bonded to the elephants were with the elephants throughout the births and experienced vets were also on site.

 Why is it necessary for Keepers to assist the elephants in the birth process?

-Our females at Taronga Zoo were born in captive elephant camps in Thailand.
-They have very little or, in some cases, no experience of the birth process and newborn calves.
+The females at Taronga Zoo were born in captive elephant camps in Thailand.
+They had very little or, in some cases, no experience of the birth process and newborn calves.

-Our elephants have very close bonds with the Keepers who have been part of their social group for many years.
-The Keepers provide the support structure for the elephant mother and the newborn calf to ensure the birth process is as smooth and calm as possible.
-With every successful birth the elephants are gaining experience which will assist them greatly in the future.
+Our elephants have very close bonds with the Keepers, who provided support for the elephant mother and the newborn calf to ensure the birth process is as smooth and calm as possible.
+With every successful birth the elephants gained experience which will assist them greatly in the future.
 As the elephants participate in more births the roles and support structure required by the Keepers will diminish.

 How long is an elephant pregnant?